 - Fallen objects and trees

 An independent insurance agent can further explain the coverage included in the hazard insurance portion of your property coverage.

 Three Home Insurance Coverages that Protect Property

 A typical homeowners insurance policy often includes three coverage sections to help protect your property.
-Here's a simple breakdown of each.
+Here's a simple breakdown of each one.

-- Dwelling coverage: Protects the structure or building of your home from listed perils like fire, wind, etc.
+- Dwelling coverage: Protects the structure or building of your home from listed perils like fire or wind.

 - Other structures coverage: Protects detached structures like sheds and garages on your property from many or all of the same perils as dwelling coverage, though the limit may be a lesser amount.

-- Personal property/contents coverage: Protects your personal belongings like clothing, furniture, etc. from many or all of the same perils listed on dwelling coverage.
+- Personal property/contents coverage: Protects your personal belongings, like clothing and furniture, from many or all of the same perils listed on dwelling coverage.